UCI Mountain Bike World Championships - Vallnord, Andorra, Jun 21st

 When I got to the race site the following day it was beautiful and sunny again with the bluest, picture perfect sky.
 But the course was still wet from the massive storm day before.
 When I got out on the part of the course for few minutes my front tire slid on the bed of wet roots and I hit myself so hard in my knee that it swelled up on the instance.

 I ended up sitting before my race with the ice pack on it for the longest time in hopes for the swelling to go down.
 The staging that took place very soon got me little nervous, since each time they read out the next person and then the next one, it was still not me.
-Finally, I got last spot in the first line, which was really not accurate since I placed 4th last year but the order of lineup was based on the different parameters this time.
+Finally, I got last spot in the first line, which was really not accurate since I placed 4th last year but the order of lineup was based on the different parameters this time which had nothing to do with racing.

 Standing there was slightly nerve-racking but it all went away when they finally send us off!